FAQs

-Wool fiber has a complex physical and chemical structure that has evolved over billions of years.
-The fiber’s surface is covered with microscopic scales called cuticles that open and close in response to changes in temperature.
-Variations between breeds are evident in the cuticles.
+Wool fiber has a complex physical and chemical structure that has evolved over billions of years, enabling sheep to thrive in extreme climates.
+The fiber’s surface is covered with microscopic scales called cuticles that open and close in response to changes in moisture content and temperature.

 Wetting wool with hot water causes the cuticles to open.
-Agitation and pressure - in combination - cause the fibers to tangle, interlock, and shrink irrevocably, creating the matted material we call Felt.
-The more the Felt is rolled, pounded and manipulated, the more it shrinks and condenses, increasing its structural integrity and durability.
+Agitation and pressure, when combined, cause the fibers to tangle, become interlocked, and eventually shrink irreversibly, resulting in the matted, non-woven material known as Felt.
+The more it is rolled, pounded, and manipulated in this wet phase, the more it shrinks and condenses, increasing its structural integrity and durability.

 True Felt is historically made of pure sheep’s wool.
 The quality of Felt depends on the quality of the fibers, as well as the felting and finishing techniques used.
 With hundreds of breeds around the world, there’s a wide range of felt-ability with each.
 Any fiber with a cuticle has the potential to be felted (these include camel, yak, goat, alpaca, llama, vicuña, (to name a few).
 Results will be extremely variable, and making test samples is the best way to determine feltability with any fiber.